kallehiitola/evermail/README.md

 - "What's the cost of Azure SQL Serverless in West Europe?"
 - "Compare App Service pricing between P1v3 and P2v3"
 - "Estimate storage costs for 500GB with 100K transactions/month"
+- "Create a hero section for Evermail marketing website" (Framer - marketing site only)

 ## 📖 Documentation